-Having a process in place to manage your projects is highly recommended as it gives project managers a set structure to work from.
 However, no matter how tight this process is, there is always the threat of something coming out of the woodwork and putting a halt to the project.
-Therefore, it is highly advisable to include risk management in your project management process.
+Therefore, it is highly advisable to include a risk management process in your project management plan.

-We have noticed that by having a project management process which includes risk management, it increases the chance of projects and programs being completed and implemented successfully.
-A well planned process needs to be flexible enough to handle the unexpected and ensure that a project is delivered on time and within budget.
+We have noticed that having a project management process that includes risk management, it increases the chance of projects and programs being completed and implemented successfully.
+A well-planned process needs to be flexible enough to handle the unexpected and ensure that a project is delivered on time and within budget.

-An organization that fails to include risk management into their project management process faces a possible threat to the success of the overall project.
+An organization that fails to include risk management into its project management process faces a possible threat to the success of the overall project.
 Risk management should be discussed at the beginning when the project manager is drawing up the plan.
-Within that plan an assessment of any potential risks should be carried out across all aspects of your project.
+Within that plan, an assessment of any potential risks should be carried out across all aspects of your project.

 To identify and manage risks within a project correctly, these following steps should be kept in mind: